-We stayed in the Vila Gale hotel at Estoril in October 2012 and found the hotel excellent throughout with friendly English-speaking staff (although we re-learned out 'tourist' Portuguese beforehand).
+I stayed in the Vila Gale hotel at Estoril in October 2012 and found the hotel excellent throughout with friendly English-speaking staff (although I re-learned my 'tourist' Portuguese beforehand).
 The room on the 7th floor was clean, tidy and very well maintained by the efficient and unobtrusive cleaning staff.
-Meals were buffet-style with a good selection and we liked the house wines.
-The only aspect we didn't like was the proximity to the main road, which means quite noisy traffic at morning and late afternoon rush times.
+Meals were buffet-style with a good selection and I liked the house wines.
+The only aspect I didn't like was the proximity to the main road, which means quite noisy traffic at morning and late afternoon rush times.

 Walk over the road outside the hotel and sample the magnificent cakes and snacks at the Pastellaria Garrett - unmissable!
 For mid-day snacks or drinks try the Piccadilly bar, a couple of doors down from the hotel.

 Estoril itself doesn't have much going for it, although the beaches are excellent.
 The only place of note is the massive Casino - reputedly the largest in mainland Europe - and worth a walk though, especially if you keep a tight hold on your wallet!
 The ground floor has wall-to-wall highly complex one-armed bandits and slot machines, which seemed to me to be the equivalent of an airliner flight deck in terms of complexity.
 But the polished black marble floor reflects the red-squared roof lights in a freaky effect, looking like you're walking over a giant chasm.
 Quite an experience in itself.
 The upper floor has the serious stuff; roulette, poker and so on, where you'd need to know exactly what you're doing if you intended to play.